CyberlinkRepo/Python/README.md

 This project consist information on the practical work that has been done on 12 walkthrough exercises on Python fundamentals of the 1st Module Infrastructure as Code (IaC).

+Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.
+Python is dynamically-typed and garbage-collected.
+It supports multiple programming paradigms, including structured, object-oriented and functional

 Following commands were ran in sequence to push the scripts files and folders, from the local computer for this project to this GitHub repo.

 * Displays the state of the working directory and the staging area.